 Minera Skifer is the first in Norway to establish EPD® on a natural stone!

-In 2015 the building sector still counts for 40 percent of the energy consumption and greenhouse gas emissions in the world.
+The building sector counts for 40 percent of the energy consumption and greenhouse gas emissions in the world (2015).
 In order to reach climate goals, materials and solutions that reduce energy consumption in buildings are important.
 Equally important is to reduce greenhouse gas emissions and energy consumption throughout the lifetime, from raw material extraction, material production, processing, construction phase, the user phase and, not least, demolition and reuse.

 The demands to document environmental characteristics in order to be considered as a supplier are increasing.
 EPD also forms the basis for certification according to BREEAM and LEAD.
 Awareness of environmental friendly buildings is growing rapidly.
 Choosing sustainable solutions has become a mark of quality.